Menu Close

 • Is it healthy?
 This means that it doesn’t hurt, tickle, strain,… and I can repeat it perpetually without getting hoarse.

-And there she was:
+And there she was: My Voice

 Stronger, happier, more flexible and bigger than ever.
 I had loads of fun while playing around with funny, ugly, coarse, strange sounds.
 But then again, what is the definition of funny, ugly, coarse, strange and the likes?
 There is no such thing as “a beautiful sound”.
 What might sound beautiful to me, might sound ugly to you.
 Soon, I started to look for vocal methods outside of the world of conservatories.
 I was convinced that there had to be more people like me.
 People that also thought that you can sing with so much more than just “the classical sound ideal” and still have a healthy voice.
 Of course there were…

-In 2007, I went to my first masterclass of a non-conventional method.
+In 2007, I went to my first masterclass of a non-conventional method: Complete Vocal Technique.
 By that, I mean that at the time, it was not standard – and often even frowned upon – in conservatories.
 The light went on.
 There was scientific research on all those beautiful, crazy, lovely, diverse sounds that we can make!
 That was the beginning of an amazing journey of educating myself in the latest scientific knowledge, methods and pedagogy.
 Since 2011, I’m also performing ànd presenting my own scientific research at conferences all over the world!
 Click on the below picture of scans and endoscopies of my skull and vocal folds in order to read more about it 🙂

 I’ll continue this journey of learning, studying and researching til the day I die.
 It is my duty to keep on searching, discussing, learning, listening and growing as a singer, teacher and coach.
 Talking about my growth as a singer… Studying all these non-classical sounds also made me a better classical singer!
 Because getting to know every corner of your voice without limitation obviously liberates you in all possible styles and genres